laurentverbruggen/concourse-bitbucket-pullrequest-resource/README.md

 A status of pending, success, or failure will be set on the pull request, which must be explicitly defined in your pipeline.

 Currently only basic username/password authentication offers full functionality.
-Private key allows scanning for pull requests because this is pure git, but verifying merge status and setting status on pull requests is done through the Bitbucket REST Api for which SSH hasn't been tested yet.
+Private key allows scanning for pull requests because this is pure git, but verifying merge status and setting status on pull requests is done through the Bitbucket REST Api for which SSL hasn't been tested yet.

 ## Installing